Last updated June 15th, 2019.

-International Brands Opening Indonesia Factories
+Top Global Brands Opening Indonesia Factories

 Top Local Brands Opening Indonesia Factories

 Evercoss’ factory in Central Java began operations in June 2014.
-They make 1,500 smartphones, 1,500 tablets, and 2,500 feature phones each day.
+They make 1,500 smartphones, 1,500 tablets, and 2,500 feature phones every single day.

 Besides Indonesia, the brand plans on selling phones in other countries throughout the ASEAN region.